 Program cost factors are determined by the Legislature and represent relative cost differences among the FEFP programs.
 These factors assure that each program receives an equitable share of funds in relation to its relative cost per student.
 Program cost factors are for Basic Programs (101, 102, 103), Exceptional Student Education (111, 112, 113, 254, 255), English for Speakers of Other Languages (130), and Career Education for Grades 9-12 (300).

-The Program Cost Factors (PCFs) for the previous and current fiscal years are shown in the table below:
+The Program Cost Factors (PCFs) for Programs 101/111 and 103/113 continue to decrease.
+The PCFs for the previous and current fiscal years are shown in the table below: